 Given the function and high visibility of Regional Corridors, special attention to sound urban design principles is essential.
 Siting buildings to create a sense of street enclosure, locating parking lots to the rear of buildings, screening service entrances and garbage storage, and effective landscaping can aesthetically enhance the appearance of Regional Corridors.
-In order to attract viable, high-quality development, emphasis will also be placed on creating a safe and attractive pedestrian environment, as well as convenient access to public access and greenspace.
+In order to attract viable, high-quality development, emphasis will also be placed on creating a safe and attractive cycling and pedestrian environment, as well as convenient access to public transit and greenspace.
 Additional policies on Urban Design are found in Chapter 14.0."

-b.
-Adding the following policies:
+- b.
+Adding the following policies: - "1.

-- "1.
 Regional Corridors shall be located on primary transit corridors and shall be planned to promote a local identity and a sense of place unique to that node and its surrounding community. - 2.
-Permitted uses in Regional Corridors may include medium density residential, retail, service, institutional, parks, open spaces, office and community-oriented uses at transit supportive densities in compact, pedestrian-friendly built forms. - 3.
-Regional Corridors shall be planned to: - a. provide for a mix of housing types, tenures and affordability; - b. encourage a pedestrian-friendly built form by locating commercial and other active non-residential uses at grade; - c. provide residential development primarily in the form of medium density buildings;
+Permitted uses in Regional Corridors may include medium density residential, retail, service, institutional, recreational, entertainment, parks, open spaces, office and community-oriented uses at transit supportive densities in compact, cycling and pedestrian-friendly built forms. - 3.
+Regional Corridors shall be planned to: - a. provide for a mix of housing types, tenures and affordability; - b. encourage a cycling and pedestrian-friendly built form by locating commercial and other active non-residential uses at grade;

-- d. be designed to implement appropriate transitions of density and uses to facilitate compatibility with surrounding existing lower-density neighbourhoods; and, - e. develop at transit-supportive densities; - f. function as they transit spines for the City while also facilitating other active modes of transportation - g.
+- c. provide residential development primarily in the form of medium density buildings; - d. be designed to implement appropriate transitions of density and uses to facilitate compatibility with surrounding existing lower-density neighbourhoods; - e. develop at transit-supportive densities; - f. function as they transit spines for the City while also facilitating other active modes of transportation; and, - g.
 In order to minimize the disruption of traffic flow along arterial roads and promote better development, small lot rezoning will be discouraged and land assembly for consolidated development will be promoted.
 Land assembly will reduce the need for additional driveways along arterials and can be used to promote a more consistent streetscape." - 4.
-Reductions in parking shall be considered in order to promote a greater mix of uses and a more compact, pedestrian-friendly built form.
+Reductions in parking shall be considered in order to promote a greater mix of uses and a more compact, cycling and pedestrian-friendly built form.
 The City may require a traffic impact study and/or a transportation demand management plan in support of the reduction in parking." - 7.
-In Section 4.3, Mixed Use Commercial, by: - Adding ", and complementary to the Secondary Community Nodes and Regional Corridors designations" after "Designated as Mixed Use Commercial" in the first paragraph of the preamble; - Adding "Similar to the Secondary Community Nodes and Regional Corridors designations, and" before "Given the function and high visibility" in the second paragraph of the preamble; - c.
-Deleting and replacing Policy 1 with: "Uses permitted in the Mixed Use Corridor designation shall provide for a broad range of uses that serve the needs of the surrounding neighbourhoods including medium density residential, commercial, institutional, parks and other open space uses at a lesser density and concentration than Regional Corridors.
-Offices as part of a mixed use development shall be permitted."; and, - d.
-Adding a new Policy 2 and renumbering subsequent policies accordingly: "Where appropriate, the mixing of residential and non-residential uses on a single site is encouraged.
-Mixed uses should be in a form of mixed-use buildings with ground-oriented commercial and institutional uses and residential uses above the second storey." - 8.
-In Section 11.4, Parking, by: - a.
-Adding a new policy 3 and renumbering subsequent policies as follows:
+In Section 4.3, Mixed Use Commercial, by: - a.
+Adding:

+", and complementary to the Secondary Community Nodes and Regional Corridors designations" after "Designated as Mixed Use Commercial" in the first paragraph of the preamble;

+b.
+Adding:

+"Similar to the Secondary Community Nodes and Regional Corridors designations, and" before "Given the function and high visibility" in the second paragraph of the preamble;

+c.
+Adding: